-One of the most popular uses of nettle leaf and root supplements is to reduce the uncomfortable symptoms of seasonal allergies, or “allergic rhinitis”.
+One of the most popular uses of nettle leaf and root supplements is to reduce the uncomfortable symptoms of seasonal allergies, or “allergic rhinitis.”
 An increased release of histamine in the body in response to pollen causes symptoms like sneezing and itchy, watery eyes.
-The anti-inflammatory compounds in nettle, specifically quercetin, may help reduce this release of histamine (x, x).
+The anti-inflammatory compounds in nettle, specifically quercetin, may help reduce the effects of histamine release. (x) (x)

-While many allergy sufferers use nettle for this purpose, does it actually work?
+While many allergy sufferers use nettle for this purpose, does it work?
 Studies on humans yield mixed results.
-In one study, a nettle supplement did improve allergy symptoms.
-In other cases, researchers did not find this (x, x).
-More research is necessary to understand exactly how it works.
-However, since allergies are so common and can feel awful, some people may find that even mild relief of symptoms make the supplement worthwhile.
+In one study, a nettle supplement improved allergy symptoms.
+In other cases, researchers did not find this. (x) (x)

 Benign prostatic hyperplasia (BPH), or enlarged prostate, is a very common condition and affects a majority of the male population over the age of 51 to varying degrees.
 Some men may not even be aware they have an enlarged prostate.
 Others, however, experience very uncomfortable symptoms including frequent urination, inability to completely empty the bladder and bacterial infections.
 A particularly annoying symptom of BPH is nocturia, or frequent waking at night to urinate.